The Cardinal and Mr. Smith’s Plane

 A Memorial Day Story Worth Telling: A Soldier’s Story

 A Note from Curt: As long as I’m alive, the story of Sgt.
 Leroy Johnson will be remembered.
 It’s a story worth telling, worth passing on.
-We need reminding that our freedom is never free.
-It’s important to remember stories of heroes who paid for our American freedom with their lives.
-It’s important to remember …
+We need to be reminded that freedom is never free.
+It’s important to remember stories of heroes who paid with their lives for our American freedom.
+There is no better example of …

 Memorial Day- The Gift of Life: 24,550 Extra Days